MrakDun-desu/BlockstackerDocs/Style customization/Sound-customization.md

 ## Accepted audio formats

-As BlockStacker-desu uses Unity to import audio, it supports the same formats.
+As BlockStacker uses Unity to import audio, it supports the same formats.

 - mp3
 - ogg